Brett Whitley serves both the Private Wealth division and the Professional Athlete Division of Ronald Blue Trust in Nashville, Tennessee.

 As an experienced wealth advisor to individuals, families, and businesses in the Private Wealth division, Brett uses his objective perspective to help clients make wise financial decisions, live generously, and leave a lasting legacy.
 His goal is to help those he serves have the clarity and confidence to focus on the things that matter most to them.
 Brett and his team integrate financial planning, investment management, and trust services into financial plans tailored to his clients’ needs.

-As a Financial Advisor with the Professional Athlete Division, Brett and his team also serve many athletes and their families and assist them in navigating the financial, marital and personal pitfalls that athletes face today.
-The Professional Athlete Division of Ronald Blue & Co. employs a customized service model geared to the unique needs of the athlete in their specific sport.
-Services include coordination of tax and legal counsel, bill paying, cash flow management, financial and estate planning, and philanthropic strategies.
-Ronald Blue & Co. serves over 100 active and retired players and coaches across the MLB, NFL, NBA, PGA, NASCAR and the NCAA.
+As a Financial Advisor with the Professional Athlete Division, Brett serves athletes and their families, helping them navigate the financial, marital, and personal pitfalls that athletes face today.
+The Professional Athlete Division of Ronald Blue Trust employs a customized service model geared to the unique needs of the athlete in their specific sport.
+Services include coordination of tax and legal counsel, bill paying, cash flow management, financial and estate planning, trust services, and philanthropic strategies.
+Ronald Blue Trust serves over 100 active and retired players and coaches across the MLB, NFL, NBA, PGA, NASCAR, and the NCAA.

 Brett is active in his community by serving as a volunteer coach for youth sports, in his local church, and as a board member to local non-profit organizations.
-He attends Grace Chapel Church in Leipers Fork with his family.
+He attends his local church in Leipers Fork with his family.
 Brett and his wife, Rebecca, live in Franklin with their three children.